AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Strategy

 My goal was to develop an appealing travel website that leaves an impression with its users which will mostly be tourists, and those wishing to travel to Ibiza to find great things to do on the island - to inspire them with nice images and advice.
 I aimed to have a nice layout and clean design - consistent in style and colour throughout.
 I also wanted the user to find accurate information on different subjects, and a contact form to request more information if needed.
+The site is designed to respond to the users' actions, allowing users to actively engage with data (specifically, in the Things To Do section), altering the way the site displays the information to achieve their preferred goals.

 ### Scope